locphan201/tagify/README.md

 python setup.py
 ```

 The project will convert `data/metadata.txt` and return a list of process prompts in json.
-Assume the prompt is like this `Blurred abstract round lights in blue and red tones with black or dark background.`

-The project will return the an json for this prompt like the example below
+Assume the prompt is like this `Blurred abstract round lights in blue and red tones with black or dark background.` The prompt will be converted to a json like the example below

 ```json
 {
     "v": "mixkit_v2_00003.mp4",